Cluster varieties from Legendrian knots: Constructible sheaves, microlocalization, and moduli

 \subsection{Moduli spaces}

 In studying microlocal rank-one objects of $Sh_\Lambda(\Sigma)$, we necessarily consider objects which are honestly complexes of sheaves, rather than simply sheaves.
 The resulting subcategory is not abelian in general --- in particular, objects may have negative self-extensions, even for Legendrian knots in the standard contact $\R^3$; examples can be found in \cite{STZ}.
 The correct setting for studying moduli spaces of objects in such dg categories is derived algebraic geometry \cite{TVa}.
-For background we refer to the excellent survey \cite{Toe2} and the foundational works \cite{Lur, Toe, TV1, TV2, TV3}.
-However, in a sense the purpose of this section is to explain why these issues can be ignored for present purposes.
-The reader can skip all discussion of derived geometry by going directly to Remark \ref{rem:gohere}.
+For background we refer to the survey \cite{Toe2} and the foundational works \cite{Lur, Toe, TV1, TV2, TV3}.

 \begin{definition/proposition} Let $X$ be the interior of a compact manifold with boundary, $\Lambda \subset T^\infty X$ a Legendrian contained in the spherically projectivized conormals of a Whitney stratification that extends to the boundary, and $\sigma$ a collection of points in $X$.
 We write $\R\cM(X, \Lambda,\sigma)$ for the moduli of objects in $Sh_\Lambda(X,\sigma)$.
 It is a locally geometric derived stack.
 We write $\R \cM_n(\Sigma, \Lambda,\sigma)$ for the substack parameterizing sheaves of microlocal rank $n$. \end{definition/proposition} \begin{proof} The existence of these spaces is guaranteed by \cite{TVa}, which constructs derived moduli stacks of pseudoperfect modules of finite-type dg categories (that is, of functors from finite-type dg categories to categories of perfect modules).
 The finite-type category in question is that of wrapped constructible sheaves on $X$ microsupported on $\Lambda$; this is the full subcategory of compact objects in the cocomplete dg category of all sheaves microsupported on $\Lambda$ (i.e. with not-necessarily perfect stalks) \cite{N6}.
 Taking $\Hom$ spaces identifies the category $Sh_\Lambda(X,\sigma)$ of sheaves with perfect stalks as pseudoperfect modules of the wrapped category \cite{N6}.
 The assumptions on $X$ and $\Lambda$, together with the results of \cite{N5} adapted to the setting of exact Lagrangians, imply that the wrapped sheaf category in question is a finite colimit of finite-type dg categories (specifically, of categories of perfect representations of acyclic quivers).
 The claim now follows since a finite colimit of finite-type dg categories is again finite type. \end{proof}